ATTX-project/ATTX-project.github.io/attx_project/Deploying-ATTX-SB-on-Kontena.md

 Given that the Docker version of [UnifiedViews](https://unifiedviews.eu/) requires a [shared volume container](https://hub.docker.com/r/tenforce/unified-views-shared/), let's proceed by creating an "attx-uv-shared" shared named volume in Kontena:

-`$ sudo kontena volume create --driver local --scope stack attx-uv-shared`
+`$ kontena volume create --driver local --scope stack attx-uv-shared`

 And since we also need to share files between our Semantic Broker components, let's create a "attx-db-shared" volume as well:

-`$ sudo kontena volume create --driver local --scope stack attx-sb-shared`
+`$ kontena volume create --driver local --scope stack attx-sb-shared`

 In this trial, we have created two Kontena volumes in our attx grid, that will be using the nodes' file systems (`--driver local `), and that can be shared between  services in our Kontena stack (`--scope stack`).